chevcast/mongoose-simpledb/README.md

         }
     };

+You can see that when specifying virtuals you can include both "get" and/or "set" as needed for that virtual property.
+You can also use dot notation with your instance methods in virtuals.
+Just replace the method/virtual name with a string and use dots.

+    // dbmodels/Person.js

+    exports.schema = {
+        name: {
+            first: String,
+            last: String
+        }
+    };

+    exports.virtuals = {
+        "name.full": {
+            get: function () {
+                return this.name.first + ' ' + this.name.last;
+            },
+            set: function (fullName) {
+                if (fullName.indexOf(' ') !== -1) {
+                    var segments = fullName.split(' ');
+                    this.name.first = segments[0];
+                    this.name.last = segments[1];
+                } else {
+                    this.name.first = fullName;
+                }
+            }
+        }
+    };

-Once you have a model file you can get reference to dbwrapper and call its `init` function.
+Once you have a model file you can get reference to simpledb and call its `init` function.
 You can pass a callback function to `init` that will receive the `db` object when all of your models have finished being loaded into it.
 Or you can assign the results of the `init` function to a variable which will be lazy-loaded with your models when they are done being loaded;

 Callback:

     var simpledb = require('mongoose-simpledb');
-    simpledb.init(function (db) {
+    simpledb.init(function (err, db) {
+        if (err) return console.error(err);
         // You can safely assume that db is populated with your models. db.Comment.find({ blogPost: 123 }, ...):
     });